tgbnhy/torchtrajectory/README.md

 ```
 trajectoryID [[latitude1,longtitude1],[latitude2,longtitude2],...]
 ```
- 1. the format of trajectory data should be the same as it in sample data-set, and there is a **\t** character separating trajectory id and content of it
+ 1. The format of trajectory data should be the same as it in sample data-set, and there is a **\t** character separating trajectory id and content of it
- 2. it is your part to take care of data cleansing, as high length trajectory (over 200) could slow down mapping process rapidly, and low quality trajectory leads to low projection rate.
+ 2. It is your part to take care of data cleansing, as low quality trajectories leads to low projection rate, and high length trajectories (over 200) could affect query time.

 ### 2. query
-After map-matching, we could perform trajectory retrieval over mapped trajectories.T-Torch provides high level class *Engine* containing simple APIs for query processing.
-To get the engine ready, only a line of code is required:
+After map-matching, we could perform trajectory retrieval over mapped trajectories.
+T-Torch provides high level class *Engine* containing simple APIs for query processing.
+To get the engine ready( loading or building necessary indexes to support different types of query), only a line of code is required:
 ```
 Engine engine = Engine.getBuilder().build();